Fandovec03/LC-NaturalSelection/ExperimentalEnemyInteractions/README.md

 - Earth Leviathan (Sandworm)<br>
 	- Targets creatures that come near it.
 Ignores small creatures.

-Modified enemies:
+Modified enemies: <br>
+- Forest keeper:
-	- Forest keeper: Stays on fire for a while after death
+	- Stays on fire for a while after death
+	- Has a chance to extinguish itself

 WIP: <br>
 - Nutcracker<br>